apmckinlay/insidesuneido/index.md

 Axon is currently using jSuneido for all production servers, with cSuneido for the desktop clients.
 The cSuneido database implementation is still maintained but we only use it for development.

+As of Dec.
+2020, Axon is migrating customers to using gSuneido for desktop clients.

 ## Future

 Looking forward, one possible path would be to replace the back end (currently jSuneido) with gSuneido and the front end (currently cSuneido) with suneido.js